Train & Rail Tours in UK and Great Britain

 Loch Ness, the Jacobite and Skye Guided Rail Tour

-Gretchen, traveled in May
+William, traveled in July

 Scottish railways link Glasgow's urban energy to Edinburgh's historic core.
 The route crosses the Forth Rail Bridge and Glenfinnan Viaduct, while the Kyle Line hugs the dramatic coastline with expert guides.